PDXChinese/pdxchinese.github.io/_pages/coronavirus.md

 **Disclaimer** This is a collection of public data for the benefit of helping getting the words out.
 There is no implication of OCC affiliation for the listed organzations on this page.

+### Beauty -- Life Series

+In these uncertain times, it is especially important that we take moments to celebrate together, to explore the beauty of life, and to create memories where we support each other.

+This series of events will be focused on adding more joy and vibrancy to our lives.
+The events planned include Teaching Modeling for Photography, Wine Tasting Workshop, Coffee Time, Language of the Jewelry and more.

+The sessions will be held over ZOOM meetings.
+Meeting ID: 839 4024 5269.

+Event Organizer: ZuoAn

 ### [Letter For Gratitude](https://www.lettersforgratitude.org/)